The pandemic could create a nightmare at the polls. Here's one way to fix that.

 Poll worker requirements vary by state, but most are paid their state’s minimum wage and work the entire time the polls are open, often a roughly 15-hour day.
 They set up polling places, distribute ballots, help voters fill out those ballots, monitor the voting equipment, and, in some states, register voters.
 When a county doesn’t have enough people to work the polls, it may shutter polling places, inconveniencing voters and leading to longer lines elsewhere.
 Although Bexar County closed 12 polling places in July—included the three it was forced to shut down at the last minute—its primary runoff went relatively smoothly.
 In other states, like Georgia—where hours-long lines to vote on primary day were due in part to a lack of election workers—the shortage could be catastrophic.

 Even as early voting and mail-in voting in some states ease the strain on Election Day poll workers, in-person voting remains a key cog in the system.
 Many states have declined to expand mail voting, and even in states that have expanded it, it may not be the best option for everyone.
 Among those who will rely on safe polling places in November are people who don’t receive reliable mail service, are physically or visually impaired, or require language assistance to fill out their ballot, says Myrna Pérez, director of the Voting Rights and Elections Program at the Brennan Center for Justice.
-Plus, Pérez says, for many people, especially those who have experienced voter discrimination in the past, casting a ballot in-person at the polls is “an act of love and resilience and civic pride, and a demonstration of equality and a modeling of rights” that voting by mail can’t approximate.
+Plus, Pérez says, for many people, especially those who have experienced voter discrimination in the past, casting a ballot in person at the polls is “an act of love and resilience and civic pride, and a demonstration of equality and a modeling of rights” that voting by mail can’t approximate.

 In the past, efforts to recruit younger, working-age people to man the polls have fallen short.
 Callanen says she has had an extraordinarily hard time doing so in Bexar County.
 The average age for poll workers there is 72 years old.
 “That’s the generation that considers working the polls a civic duty, civic pride,” she says.
 “I’ve been here for a number of years, and you don’t see that same commitment from some of the younger generation.”